 Shop and Compare

 You can compare health plans and estimate how much financial help you might qualify for before you apply.
-Our plan comparison tool lets you to compare plans based on your:
+Our shop and compare tool lets you compare plans based on your:

 - eligibility for financial help